Cantido/vehiclehud/README.md

 The purpose of this project is to design and build a projected heads-up display for a car that is projected on to the windshield.
-This system will pull vehicle information from the OBD jack located in all modern cars.
+This system will pull vehicle information from the OBD-II diagnostic jack located in all modern cars.

 Building
 --------